'you only have a lifetime to escape', londonunderlondon

 Pete Wiseman is a Science Technician by day, and an artist and musician who enjoys the clashes of design and randomness.
 He is currently working on a beginner's guide to advanced music theory.

-Below Images: Documentation of Incursions, Departures: 'londonunderlondon' and 'On Vanishing Land' event featuring audio-essay works by Mark Fisher and Justin Barton, and a discussion with Justin Barton, Dalia Neis & Pete Wiseman at The Showroom, 14 December 2019.
+Below Images: Documentation of Incursions, Departures: 'londonunderlondon' and 'On Vanishing Land' event at The Showroom featuring audio-essay works by Mark Fisher and Justin Barton, and a discussion with Justin Barton, Dalia Neis & Pete Wiseman 14 December 2019.
 Courtesy of The Showroom.